asdcamargo/knowledge-base/urbancode.md

 -Plugins: are designed to help in the deployment process of components.
 For example, tomcat plugin come with several tasks such as start and stop.

-## How these concepts relate to each other:
+## How these concepts are related to each other:

 - Components are organized to deploy the application.
 - Environments gather multiple resources around a single concept which refers to the stage where the application is: DEVELOPMENT, TEST, PRE PRODUCTION, PRODUCTION and others.